 In the 17 years that Unity Family Services, Inc. has been providing mental health services to children and families, our vision has not changed.
-We strive to provide the families of Armstrong, Butler, Indiana, and Westmoreland Counties the opportunity to achieve real recovery and have a real choice in their mental health provider.
+We strive to provide the families of Armstrong, Beaver, Butler, Indiana, and Westmoreland Counties the opportunity to achieve real recovery and have a real choice in their mental health provider.
 We believe that fair competition between health providers and the right to choose among those providers is the catalyst for better mental health care.
 As we move forward, we hope that we can continue to grow and provide new mental health services and programs that will meet the needs of our community.

 Since we consider our employees to be our most precious asset in meeting the needs of our mental health clients, we require each member of our team of therapists and peer support staff to be dedicated and responsible for the continuous improvement of their services.
 We are committed to not only meeting, but surpassing, the expectations of the children and families we serve.
 We understand the importance of delivering confidential, culturally sensitive services to preserve the dignity and respect of our clients.
 We believe it is our responsibility to operate efficiently and effectively to promote an ethical culture that is able to comply with laws and regulations.
 We are dedicated to the Child and Adolescent Service System Program (CASSP) in the delivery of comprehensive, coordinated and collaborative mental health services.

 Child Centered – services are developmentally appropriate, strength-based, and specifically geared toward meeting the individual needs of the child.

 Family Focused – services recognize that the family is a primary support system for the child and as such, the family should participate as a full partner in all decision making processes concerning the treatment plan.